Fraser script: Tones

 The tones ꓸ, ꓹ, ꓺ, ꓻ may be combined with ꓼ and ꓽ as compound tones.
-However, the only one still in common use is ꓹꓼ.
+However, the only compound tone still in common use is ꓹꓼ.

 The apostrophe indicates nasalization.
 It is combined with tone marks.

-The understrike (optionally a low macron) indicates the Lisu "A glide", a contraction of [à] without an intervening glottal stop.
+The low macron indicates the Lisu "A glide", a contraction of [à] without an intervening glottal stop.
 The tone is not always falling, depending on the environment, but is written ˍ regardless.

+Letter forms

+Although Fraser published a serif form of the script, almost all typesetting today is done in a sans-serif typeface.

 Unicode

 The Fraser script was added to the Unicode Standard in October, 2009 with the release of version 5.2.

 The Unicode block for the Fraser script, called 'Lisu', is U+A4D0–U+A4FF:

 An additional character, the inverted Y used in the Naxi language, was added to the Unicode Standard in March, 2020 with the release of version 13.0.
 It is in the Lisu Supplement block (U+11FB0–U+11FBF):